The Complete Service Reminder Guide (Including Free Templates!)

 Did we pique your interest?
 Keep reading our service reminder guide to discover more.

-You also need to have a follow up process.
+The next part in our service reminder guide is to have a follow up process.
 If you send a service reminder and don’t receive a timely reply, it’s perfectly reasonable to follow up with a polite phone call.
 Otherwise, a great electrical contractor project management software can automate these customer follow ups and send a different email to contact those who haven’t interacted with the first message.

 It’s a good idea to set up a couple of templates for service reminders to save time.
 You will need at least two: one for real estate agents and landlords, and one for domestic customers.